Best Cheap Health Insurance in Kentucky (2025)

 Cheapest health insurance companies in Kentucky

-Ambetter has the cheapest health insurance in Kentucky, with Silver plans starting at $393 per month.
+Ambetter, Molina and Anthem have the cheapest health insurance plans in Kentucky, with Silver plans starting at $393 per month before discounts.

 Cheapest health insurance companies in Kentucky